Left Continue shopping

 • Psoriasis (in remission phases).

-The ointment is applied in a thin layer 1–3 times per day for no more than 5–10 days.
-In children, use is strictly by prescription.
-It is not suitable for viral, bacterial, or fungal skin infections, nor for application to facial or mucosal areas.
+The balm is applied in a thin layer 1–3 times per day for no more than 5–10 days.
+In children, use is strictly by recommendation.
+It is not suitable for viral, bacterial, or fungal skin irritations, nor for application to facial or mucosal areas.

-Sinaflan provides quick relief of inflammation and itching and is available without a prescription — but it must be used carefully and in accordance with guidelines.
+Sinaflan provides quick relief of irritation and itching — but it must be used carefully and in accordance with guidelines.

-Flucinar also contains fluocinolone acetonide and exhibits strong anti-inflammatory properties.
+Flucinar also contains fluocinolone acetonide and exhibits strong soothing properties.
 It is indicated for:

 • Psoriasis (including scalp psoriasis);